lee2sman/panblog/README.md

 ## Usage

-All posts and pages should include frontmatter in the format:
+All posts and pages can **optionally** include frontmatter in the format:

 ```
 ---
 title: title in words
 css: css-stylesheet-name.css
+image: optional opengraph image file
+description: optional opengraph page description
 ---
 ```

+With no frontmatter, posts and pages still build and use default title from filename.
 You can modify page templates, including the header and footer, nav or any other html elements in the templates folder.

 ### Build entire site